AmiryousefiLab/IIRscope/README.md

 ## About the program and how to use it

-IIRscope is a tool for visualizing the genes and indel mismatches on the boundaries of the junction sites of the chloroplast genome.
+IR+ is a tool for visualizing the genes and indel mismatches on the boundaries of the junction sites of the chloroplast genome.

-You can either use the web application at [https://irscope.shinyapps.io/IRplus/]() or download the code from the repository and run it locally.
-In the latter case you will need to use [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/).
-You need to open the file [`app.R`](https://github.com/AmiryousefiLab/IIRscope/blob/main/app.R) and press *Run App*.
+You can either use the web application at [https://irscope.shinyapps.io/IRplus/](https://irscope.shinyapps.io/IRplus/) or download the code from the repository and run it locally.
+In the latter case you will need to use [R](https://www.r-project.org/), [RStudio](https://www.rstudio.com/) and [shiny](https://cran.r-project.org/web/packages/shiny/index.html).
+All other dependencies should get installed when starting the app.
+To run it you need to open the file [`app.R`](https://github.com/AmiryousefiLab/IRplus/blob/main/app.R) and press *Run App* or run `shiny::runApp("/path/to/IRplus")`.
 A GUI equal to the one at the web will appear and you can test everything manually.

 ### How the project is divided